Safeguarding an Ecosystem

 Protected areas, such as Tanzania's Serengeti National Park and Kenya's Maasai Mara National Park, provide a haven for wildlife.
 Still, habitat loss, climate change, human impact and disease continue to threaten this unparalleled ecosystem.

-The Serengeti Health Initiative, led by Lincoln Park Zoo, aims to preserve the region's rich wildlife while also benefiting local people.
+The Serengeti Health Initiative, run by an international team including Lincoln Park Zoo, aims to preserve the region's rich wildlife while also benefiting local people.
 Incorporating wildlife surveillance, vaccination programs and research on how people, pets and predators interact, this collaborative effort is dedicated to building a better understanding of the Serengeti, one that can keep it healthy and whole.

 The accomplishments we have made can be attributed in many ways to people like you who have generously supported our mission.